 The best run businesses are not only marketing led but have strong leaders at the helm who know what's required to attain set goals.

 With time, you’ll learn what negotiation strategies work, what to say and how to say it, in order to get the best deals for your business.
-The better at negotiation you are, the more money you’ll save from suppliers, the more money you’ll raise form investors and the more you can charge customers, all allowing your business will grow.
+The better at negotiation you are, the more money you’ll save from suppliers, the more money you’ll raise form investors and the more you can charge customers, all allowing your business to grow.

 Get into the habit of negotiating lower prices whenever you buy or order something in your day-to-day life, it will give you invaluable practice and help you understand which techniques work best for you.
 It'll show how you can almost always get something extra or cheaper if you just ask.